 The Muslim reformist, Quaid e Azam and Ideology:

-“Pakistan came into being the very day when the first Hindu became o Muslim,” said by Quaid-e-Azam.
-According to him, “Pakistan is the only state that came into being on the bases of strong ideology.
+“Pakistan came into being the very day when the first Hindu became o Muslim,” said Quaid-e-Azam.
+According to him, “Pakistan is the only state that came into being on the basis of strong ideology.
 Since its establishment, it has been demanded to accomplish its basic aim.”
 Furthermore, In his speech, he said, “Pakistan does not mean freedom and independence, but, the Muslim ideology, which has to be preserved, which has come to us as a precious gift and treasure and which, we hope, others will share with us.”

 “We do not demand Pakistan simply to have a piece of land but we want a laboratory where we could experiment on Islamic principles.”
 To conclude, it can be said that the ideology of Pakistan is the endless efforts of the Muslim reformists in the sub-continent.
 The unity of Indian Muslims formulates the ideology of Pakistan.
 Islam provides the base, Two Nation Theory enhanced the feelings of nationalism.
-The journey begins with Sir Syed Ahmed khan’s educational efforts, Allama Iqbal’s philosophical view and practical efforts of Quaid-e-Azam.
+The journey begins with Sir Syed Ahmed khan’s educational efforts, Allama Iqbal’s philosophical view and the practical efforts of Quaid-e-Azam.
 Thus, it is a fact that the ideology of Pakistan is the name of the moulding of individual and collective lives according to Islam and also saving from conflicting ideologies.